Alice C. Linsley

 The threshing floor (Semitic: "guran") was a sacred place at a high level elevation where the wind could carry away the chaff.
 These were places of worship in the ancient world.
 The Jebusite ruler Araunah sold David a threshing floor upon which David constructed an altar.

 Threshing floors were located at high windy places where encounters with the Divine (theophanies) often occur in the Bible.
 They are not usually located on mountain peaks, but on highlands or in the hill country.
-The Horite Hebrew of Edom were known to prefer the "hill country" (Gen. 14:6; Gen. 36), but they grew their grain in the valleys below.
-They lived near their threshing floors and granaries.
+The Horite Hebrew of Edom were known to prefer the "hill country" (Gen. 14:6; Gen. 36).
+They grew their grain in the valleys below, but they lived near their threshing floors and granaries.

 Threshing floors were used to determine times and seasons.
 A center post served to cast a shadow, on the same principle as a sundial.
 The sowing and harvesting of grain reflects a widespread veneration of the Sun, which was regarded as the emblem of the Creator among many peoples.

 On this traditional Serbia cake (shown right) the solar rosette is surrounded by oak leaves.
 Hesus (fulfilling the primitive Horus archetype) was crucified on an oak tree.
 The hope of his third-day resurrection was enacted by the sowing of grain in the fields.
 In antiquity, this annual ritual was overseen by Horite priests who led the people in procession to the fields, much as Anglican priests officiate at Rogation Day ceremonies in late May.

 |Anglican priest blessing the fields in Hever, Kent|